 1. Feeling you aren't at all racist, sexist, ableist, homophobic or transphobic.
 WE ALL ARE.
-People who are trans have lots of internalized transphobia, people who are queer have internalized homophobia.
+People who are trans or gender expansive have lots of internalized transphobia, people who are queer have internalized homophobia.
 If you think you're not, notice how you label people as you drive.
 What stereotypes come to mind?
-No one gets a free pass from cishet white colonial patriarchy, we all believe myths about ourselves and neighbors, and we all have things to work on.
+No one gets a free pass from cisgender heteronormative white colonial patriarchy, we all believe myths about ourselves and neighbors, and we all have things to work on.

 2. The A in LGBTQIA+ stands for ally.
 If you are about to argue with me, stop it.
 If you consider yourself an ally, you, by definition, support the community, and are not apart of it.
 Allies are a part of the dominant culture and use their privilege given by that culture to support, uplift, give voice and protect oppressed people.
 A is for Agender, Asexual, and Aromantic.

 3. It is the responsibility of queer/trans folks to teach me.
 No it's not.
 If you want to do the work of allyship, do your own research.
 If you have questions, search out answers yourself first before asking a queer/trans person.
 Learn what makes a good source of information.
-There is a lot of bad information out there, and the alt-right as become masters at propaganda about the queer community.
+There is a lot of bad information out there, and the alt-right and trans exclusionary feminism has become masters at propaganda about the queer and trans community.
 After hearing that, you may want to run and ask the closest queer or trans person so you don't get wrong info.
 But that again puts the emotional load back on a person who carries a tremendous amount already.

 So what's a person to do?
 Look for reputable sources for information: The Trevor Project, PFLAG, Human Right's Campaign, Equality California, Facebook groups for friends and families of queer/trans folks, etc. If you've done research and still have questions, ask if your queer or trans friend or family member has the emotional capacity to answer your questions.
 Here's the kicker: if they say no, a huge act of allyship is to thank them for their honesty, drop it, and seek answers elsewhere.

 Here's an example.
 I am a trans elder at 36 years old because our life expectancy is incredibly short due to suicide and homicide.
-If I was nice to every person who wanted to 'debate' about being trans or working with trans kids, I'd be wasting precious time that I could be working with kids and teens who need swift intervention so they don't become a statistic.
+If I was nice to every person who wanted to 'debate' about being trans or working with trans and gender expansive kids, I'd be wasting precious time that I could be doing the work with youth and young adults who need swift intervention so they don't become a statistic.
 I no longer suffer debates, there is not debate to be had.
 Often, I try to soften the blow of truth as I offer it, but it is completely unnecessary.
 If you are doing the work of allyship, you will hear things you don't want to, but need to.
 The act of allyship that follows is how you deal with it.